Itzelmariana/UTA-22-M18-NoSQL-SocialNet/README.md

 ## Description

-This app will serve as an API for a social network using a NoSQL database, in order to handle large amounts of unstructured data
+This app implements a social network API backed by a NoSQL database.

 ## Acceptance Criteria